DigitalBox98/SimpleExtJSApp/README.md

 # SimpleExtJSApp
 The aim of this sample application is to demonstrate the usage of the DSM framework based on ExtJS<br><br>
 This part includes :
-- A test.cgi : it will verify the authentication of the current user under DSM before executing itself (inspired from the DSM Developper's Guide)
+- A test.cgi : it will verify the authentication of the current user under DSM before executing itself (inspired from the DSM Developper's Guide).
+Note that this part is now no more included in the package to have a NOARCH package instead (demo on Python, Perl, Bash CGI still exist in the package)
 - A tar of the API docs : to document the usage of each UI component under DSM (in the docs folder)

 This repo doesn't include :